Boating Safety and Education for All

 The good news: Boaters can prevent most accidents by learning safe boating techniques and using common sense.
 California boating safety courses are designed to provide boaters with state specific boating laws and federal navigation requirements in many different environments to suit individual boater needs.
 There are home study, classroom, online and on-the-water courses.

-The new California Boater Card requirements can be found in the links below.
+The California Boater Card requirements can be found in the links below.
 If you are looking for a basic course to fulfill the card requirements, be sure to check that it is on the list of approved courses.
 If you are looking for more advanced courses, check out the many providers and aquatic centers throughout the state.
 Parents and teachers can give their children and students a head start on boating and water safety through the K-12 AquaSmart safety curriculum.

 Boating and Waterways is mandated (Section 51879.7 of the California Education Code) to provide fundamental water safety training for all the children of the state, so California’s youth will be able to enjoy water recreation while avoiding its hazards.
 DBW developed the award-winning AquaSMART curriculum program available to K-12 teachers and parents.
 The division is also active in many youth outreach events and through traditional and online media to fulfill its responsibility of boating safety education for California children and youth.